 When investing expert Scott Phillips has a stock tip, it can pay to listen.
 After all, the flagship Motley Fool Share Advisor newsletter he has run for more than eight years has provided thousands of paying members with stock picks that have doubled, tripled or even more.*

-Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Challenger Limited.
-The Motley Fool Australia owns shares of WiseTech Global.
+James Mickleboro has no position in any of the stocks mentioned.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of Tyro Payments.
+The Motley Fool Australia owns shares of and has recommended Crown Resorts Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.